 The PFI program selects projects that will transition the technology out of the lab and into the market for societal benefit.
 Only NSF-funded research and researchers who either have received NSF funding in the last seven years or have participated in NSF Innovation Corps (I-Corps™) Teams program in the last four years are eligible.

-PFI is managed by the Division of Industrial Innovation and Partnerships in the Directorate of Engineering.
+PFI is managed by the Directorate for Technology, Innovation and Partnerships (TIP).
 As of fall 2018, NSF supports more than 230 PFI projects.